Exotic G_2-manifolds: Fano-type blocks

 \subsection{Rank 1 blocks}

 Table \ref{table:species1} summarises the key data of Fano 3-folds of rank 1 and the resulting building blocks (\cf \cite[Table 1]{cym}).
-The data included is the index $r$ (\ie the largest integer such that $-K_Y = rH$ for some $H \in \Pic Y$), the anticanonical degree $-K_Y^3$, $b_3(Y)$, $b_3(Z)$, and the evaluation of $\bar c_2(Z)$ (the mod 24 reduction of $c_2(Z)$) on the positive generator $H \in \Pic Y$.
+The data included is the index $r$ (\ie the largest integer such that $-K_Y = rH$ for some $H \in \Pic Y$), the anticanonical degree $-K_Y^3$, $b_3(Y)$, $b_3(Z)$, and the pairing of $\pi_!c_2(Z)$ and the positive generator $H \in \Pic Y$ (equivalently, the product of $c_2(Z)$ and $\pi^* H$).

 $b_3(Z)$ is simply obtained from the preceding data by \eqref{eq:b3}.
-In the rank 1 case, $\bar c_2(Z)$ is also easily determined as follows: For any Fano one has $c_2(Y)(-K_Y) = 24$, so if $-K_Y = rH$ then \eqref{eq:c2blowup} implies that
+In the rank 1 case, $\pi_! c_2(Z)$ is also easily determined as follows: For any Fano one has $c_2(Y)(-K_Y) = 24$, so if $-K_Y = rH$ then \eqref{eq:c2blowup} implies that

-The self-intersection of the generator of $N$ (which is not mentioned in the table) is simply $\frac{-K_Y^3}{r^2}$.
+$N$ is generated by the image of $H$.
+Its self-intersection (with respect to the quadratic form on $N$) is not included in the table, but it is simply $\frac{-K_Y^3}{r^2}$.